Forward Observations Group: Roll 1 Trauma Pouch

 The Forward Observations Group "Blackbeard" logo, a variant of the Flag of Blackbeard.

 A pair of Wagner Group morale patches depicting the FOG "Blackbeard" variant logo being bludgeoned with a sledgehammer, a reference to the murder of Yevgeny Nuzhin.

 FOG is credited with the invention of the oft-copied "Roll 1 Trauma Pouch" in 2017, which one of their former Special Forces Medics originally designed and fabricated for SOF operators in Syria.
 It is a type of IFAK intended to be worn in the opening of the rear body armor plate pocket where it is located out of the way while adding lumbar support for full-kit vehicle rides; though with hook and loop Velcro interface it can be worn on the front of a plate carrier, or on a battle belt.
-According to FOG, "the name Roll 1 is a reference to the medical terms relating to levels of care: Role 1 or Echelon 1 is medical support integral at the tactical level that provides immediate life-saving care, first aid and triage.
-Role 2 is med support at a higher/larger level where Role 1 usually send patients for MEDEVAC.
-Roles 3 and 4 are specialty surgical capabilities and long-term definitive care."